polarsquad/docker-basics-workshop/www/content/06-publishing-images.md

 `registry.example.com/myapp`, `registry.example.com/myapp2`, `registry.example.com/myorg/myapp` etc.

 Docker Hub hosted images hide the registry name from the image name.
-Their actual names would be like this:
+Their actual names would be like this.

 * `ubuntu` is `registry.hub.docker.com/_/ubuntu`
 * `nginx` is `registry.hub.docker.com/_/nginx`